JoukjeWillemsen/Research-Repository-Master-Thesis/README.md

 DATA ARCHIVE
 ===

-Incorporating historical controls in confirmatory clinical trials using frequentist methods that comprise equivalence testing

----
-This repository serves as a research archive for the manuscript "Incorporating historical controls in confirmatory clinical trials using frequentist methods that comprise equivalence testing
+This repository serves as a research archive for the manuscript "Incorporating historical controls in confirmatory clinical trials using frequentist methods that comprise equivalence testing"
-"
 ---
 ---
 | Files/Folders              | Description   |